-The School will support parents' efforts to provide a healthy diet and daily physical activity for their children.
-The School will offer healthy eating seminars for parents, send home nutrition information, post nutrition tips the School's website, and provide nutrient analyses of School menus.
-Schools should encourage parents to pack healthy lunches and snacks and to refrain from including beverages and foods that do not meet the School's nutrition standards for individual foods and beverages.
-The School will also encourage the use of foods that comply with Smart Snacks in Schools standards for any school celebrations involving food.
+The School should encourage parents to pack healthy lunches and snacks and to refrain from including beverages and foods that do not meet the School's nutrition standards for individual foods and beverages.
+The School will also encourage the use of foods that comply with Smart Snacks in Schools standards for any classroom celebrations involving food.
 The School will provide parents a list of foods that meet the School's snack standards and ideas for healthy celebrations/parties, rewards, and fundraising activities.
-In addition, the School will provide opportunities for parents to share their healthy food practices with others in the School community.